sahermuhamed1/FitHire-AI/README.md

 docker logs -f fithire-ai
 ```

-## Common Issues
+## ⚠️Common Issues

-1. **Port already in use**: If port 8000 is already being used, modify the port mapping in docker-compose.yml or the docker run command to use a different port (e.g., 8001:8000)
+1. **Port already in use**: If port 8000 is already being used by another app, modify the port mapping in docker-compose.yml or the docker run command to use a different port (e.g., 8001:8000)

 2. **Permission issues**: Ensure Docker has permissions to access the mounted volumes.
 You may need to run commands with sudo on Linux.

 3. **Docker not running**: Make sure Docker Desktop is running before executing any Docker commands.

-## Directory Structure
+## 📶Directory Structure
 The following directories will be created and mounted into the container:
 - `instance/`: Contains the SQLite database
 - `logs/`: Application logs